 1) Xerostomia: this means ‘dry mouth’ which is caused by a lack of saliva.
 This condition may be due to: medication, mouth breathing, medical conditions (Sjorgens Syndrome, diabetes), individuals on drugs (methamphetamine- resulting in ‘meth-mouth), radiation treatment and chemotherapy and a problem with the salivary glands.
 Dry mouth can cause bad breath (halitosis) and rampant decay.

 The above factors result in a decrease in salivary flow and if there is no buffering capacity from the saliva, rampant decay results.

 The treatment of xerostomia is basically to get the saliva back, whether in its true form or artificially.
 Chewing gum (sugar free) can stimulate salivary flow.
 Drinking sugar-free liquids is helpful as are preparations of artificial saliva called Carboxymethyl cellulose…it’s true; artificial saliva.

 2) Poor Oral Hygiene combined with a lot of sugar in the diet: If there is food left in the mouth and it is not removed via proper oral hygiene, the following will occur.
 Bacteria in the mouth break down the carbohydrates in the food (particularly, if the diet is high in sugar).
 This results in a process called ‘fermentation’ where acids are produced which cause the cavity process to begin.

-There is the balance that involves the following factors that will determine whether or not a cavity will start to form New Balance A21 Outlet.
+There is the balance that involves the following factors that will determine whether or not a cavity will start to form.
 These are: →the buffering capacity of saliva→frequency of exposure to fermentable carbohydrates and degree of acid demineralization→good oral hygiene practices→exposure to fluoride and mouth rinses.